 Looking at the ten countries I’ve been travelling in, would they be able to point to anything ‘great’ Britain does better?
 No. Those days, if they ever existed, have long passed.
 I know there are problems in all countries, but almost everywhere I’ve been puts the UK to shame.

-I try and remind myself they don’t represent the majority, but they’re getting the coverage, and their message getting traction.
+I try and remind myself the arsewipes don’t represent the majority, but they’re getting the coverage, and their message is getting traction.

 I hope Brexit fails and those arsewipes suffer the ridicule and exposure they deserve as they get taken apart by the big girls and boys in the EU, before making their flimsy excuses and resigning like the UKIP shower before them.
 Also, I hope they all contract septic piles, so every taxpayer funded journey to Europe is excruciating.

 In the meantime I shall continue to smile, use the local language where I can, be demonstrably grateful to those I meet for their help, and appreciative of the kindness and facilities offered by the host country.
 I’ll be a British ambassador in a small way in the hope the good Brit karma helps the EU keep a light on so we find our way back.